 The introduction of ECE 22.05 Standard motorcycle helmets and the removal of outdated standards both bolster the safety of motorcycle riders and promote consistency with the majority of Australian states and territories.

 Read more about the amendments to motorcycle helmet laws.

-Graduated licensing systems (GLS) involve a systematic process of phasing in privileges to reduce the number of crashes among young licence holders.
+GLS involve systematic processes of phasing in privileges to reduce the number of crashes among young licence holders.

 The Motor Accident Commission conducts a range of public awareness campaigns to help keep motorcyclists safe on our roads.

 The “Gear Up” campaign provides tips on selecting the right helmet and protective gear and the “Think about who you’re sharing the road with” campaign reminds drivers to keep a look out for motor bike riders and other vulnerable road users.

 Read more about the Motor Accident Commission campaigns.

 The Rider's Safety Handbook contains important information about riding techniques, how to cope with hazards, some road rules and is available to all motorcyclists from the MyLicence web site and Service SA customer service centres.

 South Australia is supporting the development of a national motorcycle information program that provides independent safety advice on protective clothing to motorcyclists.
 Similar to Consumer Rating and Assessment of Safety Helmets (CRASH) program for motorcycle helmets and the Child Restraint Evaluation Program (CREP) for child car restraints, the proposed clothing rating will give motorcyclists objective and independent information on the relative safety offered by various rider garments.